Sihanoukville: Demographics

-The 2008 census of Cambodia counted 89,846 inhabitants of Sihanoukville City and approximately 66,700 in its urban center.

-The population of the city is apart from descendants of the indigenous inhabitants not older than three generations as the product of recent history, such as the Cambodian diaspora and Cambodian humanitarian crisis of and after the Pol Pot era.
-Historic events which led to demographic upheavals in Cambodia are evident in the demographic trends of the city.
-With the arrival of displaced refugees, in subsequent decades and centuries, a non-Khmer, mixed Asian population grew to a high percentage of the total population in the core population in urban areas.
+Apart from descendants of the indigenous inhabitants, the city's population is no older than three generations as the product of recent history, such as the Cambodian diaspora and Cambodian humanitarian crisis of and after the Pol Pot era.
+With the arrival of displaced refugees in subsequent decades and centuries, a non-Khmer, mixed Asian population grew to a high proportion of the total population in the core urban areas.
+The 2008 Cambodian census counted 89,846 inhabitants of Sihanoukville and approximately 66,700 in its urban center.